tytydraco/yessleep/out/Our_daughters_new_porcelain_doll_speaks_ancient_Sumerian_but_he_isnt_supposed_to_talk.md

 The next morning, we wrapped Frank in a giant Ziploc bag and sealed him up like evidence from a crime scene.

-We arrived at Dr. Rudolph's office before lunchtime.
+We arrived at Dr. Randolph's office before lunchtime.
 He was a short, jolly-looking fellow with ruby cheeks and wire-rimmed glasses.
 Awards, diplomas, and maps of ancient Mesopotamia hung on his walls.

 Dr. Randolph invited us to sit.
 "So, tell me about this mysterious addition to your family."
 He twirled his pen, raptly listening as we explained.